zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 In this example, the constant rate is the rate of time passing. and our speed in kph varies inversely with the amount of time. kilometers/hours. to know our average speed, we are accumulating over how much time passed in the different steps, and dividing the total distance by the total time.

-For producing entropy on the blockchain, our constant rate is the rate at which uncertainty in the result is decreasing. the "amount of uncertainty left" is the same as 1-(the accumulated influence so far)`
+For producing entropy on the blockchain, our constant rate is the rate at which uncertainty in the result is decreasing. the "amount of uncertainty left" is the same as `(total entropy we will generate)-(the accumulated influence so far)`

 ```
 p1(i) ~ 1/reward(i).